Vairocana: In East Asian Buddhism

 Aniconic representation of the Dharmakaya "Sarvavid Vairocana" as a moon disc atop an enthroned blue lotus, Qing Dynasty (18th century).

 Vairocana is the Original Buddha (本佛 běnfó, Jp. honbutsu) in the Chinese Buddhist schools of Tiantai, Huayan and Chinese Esoteric Buddhism, as well as in the Japanese traditions of Kegon, Shingon and Tendai.
-In Huayan Buddhism, the entire universe is seen as the very body of Vairocana, who is seen as a supreme cosmic reality.
-Vairocana is infinite, his influence and light is limitless, pervading the entire universe.
+In Huayan Buddhism, the entire universe is understood as the very body of Vairocana, a supreme cosmic reality.
+Vairocana is infinite; his influence and light are limitless, pervading the entire universe.
 Furthermore, Vairocana is really the ultimate principle (li), the Dharmakaya, Suchness and "the substance underlying phenomenal reality".
-However, while Vairocana as ultimate principle is eternal, it also transforms and changes according to the needs and conditions of sentient beings.
-Furthermore, Vairocana is empty, interdependent and interfused with all phenomena in the universe.
+However, while Vairocana, as the ultimate principle, is eternal, it also transforms and changes according to the needs and conditions of sentient beings.
+Furthermore, Vairocana is empty, interdependent, and interfused with all phenomena in the universe.
 Thus, Vairocana is both immanent (due to its dependent and interfused character) and transcendent (as the immutable basis of all things).

 According to Fazang, while the nirmanakaya Shakyamuni taught the other Mahayana sutras, Vairocana teaches the Avatamsaka Sutra through his ten bodies which are: the All-Beings Body, the Lands Body, the Karma Body, the Śrāvakas Body, the Pratyekabuddha Body, the Bodhisattvas Body, the Tathāgatas Body, the Wisdom Body, the Dharma Body, and the Space Body.
-Fazang sees these ten bodies as encompassing all phenomena (animate and inanimate) in the "three realms", i.e. the entire universe.
+Fazang sees these ten bodies as encompassing all phenomena (animate and inanimate) in the "three realms," i.e., the entire universe.

 In Chinese and Japanese Buddhism, Vairocana was gradually superseded as an object of reverence by the popularity of Amitābha, due in large part to the increasing popularity of Pure Land Buddhism, but veneration of Vairocana still remains popular among adherents and remains a central object of devotion in Tendai, Shingon, and the Huayan schools.

 During the initial stages of his mission in Japan, the Catholic missionary Francis Xavier was welcomed by the Shingon monks since he used Dainichi, the Japanese name for Vairocana, to designate the Christian God.
 As Xavier learned more about the religious nuances of the word, he substituted the term Deusu, which he derived from the Latin and Portuguese Deus.